 Red’s Meadow Resort (mile 60)

 Only 1/4 mile off the JMT, the Red’s Meadow Resort is a logical place to stop for your second resupply.
-You have the option of mailing a resupply package here for a small fee.
-Red’s Meadow Resort also has a small store with limited food options, paid showers, lodging, a backpacker’s campground, and the Mule House Cafe, which serves up breakfast, lunch, and dinner.
+You have the option of mailing a package here for a small fee or there’s also a small store with limited food options, paid showers, lodging, a backpacker’s campground, and the Mule House Cafe, which serves up breakfast, lunch, and dinner.
 If you’re hiking early or late in the season, we recommend calling them (760-934-2345) to check availability.
 If you’re sending a resupply, mail packages to:

 Mammoth Lakes (mile 60)